Operation Wigwam: Detonation layout and test

 The time of detonation was 13:00 local Pacific Time (noon Pacific Standard Time).

 The equipment intended for direct measurement of the explosion-generated underwater bubble was not operational at the time of the shot, but based on other measurements, the bubble's maximum radius was calculated as 376 ft, and its pulsation period approximately 2.83 seconds.

-See also the table at List of United States' nuclear weapons tests.

 Underwater sound

 The underwater sound from the Wigwam explosion was recorded on bottom-mounted hydrophones at Point Sur and Point Arena off California, and at Kāneʻohe Bay off Oahu, Hawaii.
 The sound emanating from the explosive test began as an intense water shock wave.
 As the sound traveled away from the test point, it reflected from topographic features, such as islands and seamounts, located throughout both the North and South Pacific Basins.
-The reflected sound was then recorded as hours-long coda at Kaneohe and Point Sur.
+The reflected sound was then recorded as hours-long sound sequences with varying intensity at Kaneohe and Point Sur.
 Some of the acoustic energy travelled round trip distances of over 20,000 km.
 The sound signals provided one of the early measurements of underwater sound attenuation at low frequencies.